cronokirby/ripple/docs/Protocol.md

 When a node receieves a **NewMessage** from its Predecessor that it didn't create, it forwards it to its Sucessor.
 This means that a message will eventually round-trip back to its sender, closing the loop.

+## Changing Nicknames
+In order to announce a change in preferred nickname, a node can send a **Nickname** message to its successor.
+This message works the same way as **NewMessage**.

 ## Connecting to a swarm
 Connecting to a swarm happens in 5 steps: